FakeItEasy/FakeItEasy/how_to_build.md

 2. The .NET 6.0 runtime

-3. The .NET Framework 4.6.2 or higher
+3. The .NET Framework 4.6.2 or higher (only on Windows)

 4. An up-to-date version of the .NET 7.0 SDK (currently this means 7.0.203 or later)

 You might not need everything to run a [partial build](#building-only-a-subset-of-the-supported-target-frameworks).

-In order to build from Visual Studio, you will also need:
+We've only tested building FakeItEasy from Visual Studio on Windows, which requires:

 1. Visual Studio 2022 (17.0 or later)
 2. Install the ".NET Framework 4.6.2 targeting pack" individual component (via the Visual Studio installer)

-### On Linux

-The default [build profile](#building-only-a-subset-of-the-supported-target-frameworks) on Linux builds FakeItEasy for .NET Standard 2.0, .NET Standard 2.1, and .NET 6.0, and runs the tests on .NET Core 2.1, .NET Core 3.1, and .NET 6.0 (the .NET Framework isn't supported on Linux).

-Ensure the following are installed:

-1. The .NET Core 2.1 and 3.1 runtimes

-2. The .NET 6.0 runtime

-3. An up-to-date version of the .NET 7.0 SDK (currently this means 7.0.203 or later)

 ## Building